LHugueniot/luchess/README.md

 **CHESS GAME BACKEND**

-This is a simple personal project designed to be used with a front end.
+This is a simple personal project to practice developing a simple application seperating the back end and front end.

 **TODO**
 - Write more unit tests